 (W6.2) Is there board level oversight of water-related issues within your organization?
+Yes

-Yes (W6.2a) Identify the position(s) (do not include any names) of the individual(s) on the board with responsibility for water-related issues.
+(W6.2a) Identify the position(s) (do not include any names) of the individual(s) on the board with responsibility for water-related issues.

-Position Please explain

-of

-individual

-Director on board A Director on EDP Corporate Executive Board has formal responsibility over sustainability issues (CSO), including water.
+Position of individual Please explain Director on board A Director on EDP Corporate Executive Board has formal responsibility over sustainability issues (CSO), including water.
 The Director currently in charge is assigned with all the company's cross-cutting critical themes, namely risk management and sustainability.
-This Director is responsible for: approving/submitting to Board's approval the company's water targets, policies and actions; ensuring inclusion of water risks (e.g. exposure of generation assets to water stress locations, regulatory issues, price volatility-volume fluctuation for hydro generation); reporting on levels of EDP's performance on water stores to EDP's General and Supervisory Board (GSB), the highest-level corporate body below the General Shareholders Meeting, which includes a Corporate Governance and Sustainability Committee, headed by the GSB chairman.
+This Director is responsible for: approving/submitting to Board's approval the company's water targets, policies and actions; ensuring inclusion of water risks (e.g. exposure of generation assets to water stress locations, new water taxes) in the company's risk profile; integrating water-related issues into electricity generation investment/divestment analysis (e.g. water dependency vs water stress locations, regulatory issues, price volatility-volume fluctuation for hydro generation); reporting on levels of EDP's performance on water issues to EDP's General and Supervisory Board (GSB), the highest-level corporate body below the General Shareholders Meeting, which includes a Corporate Governance and Sustainability Committee, headed by the GSB chairman.